loganhattie2006-ink/MoviesAdmin/README.md

+# Movie Review Admin Panel

+## Description
-This is a project for creating a rotten tomatoes style movie review website,

-This specific section is for creating an admin panel for the site

-Its being created in order to allow employees to manage the database of movies using CRUD It should also have another type of login for critics to post reviews for the films
+This is the admin panel component of a rotten tomatoes style movie review website, it will allow staff to login and manage the database of movies for the site and for critics to manage and post there reviews

+## Features
+- Admin login for employees to perform CRUD operations on the database
+- Separate login for critics to submit and manage there reviews